Battle of El Caney: Battle

-The American forces also lacked effective support fire, as the single Gatling Gun Detachment had been sent to support the troops assaulting San Juan heights.
+The American forces also lacked effective support fire, as the single Gatling Gun Detachment under lieutenant John Henry Parker had been sent to support the troops assaulting San Juan heights.
 General Lawton's artillery support consisted of a single battery of four 3.2-inch (81 mm) Model 1885 field guns—light breech-loading rifled cannon using black-powder ammunition.
 The relatively short range of the American gun battery—together with the signature cloud of black smoke generated with each volley—forced gun crews to endure a fusillade of Mauser rifle fire from the Spanish defenders.
 General Lawton's initial decision to continually shift the battery's fire to multiple targets resulted in minimal effect on the Spanish strongpoints.
 Continued assaults took a heavy toll of the attackers.
 During the fighting, General Vara del Rey was wounded in both legs.
 While being evacuated on a stretcher, Vara del Rey and his escorts came under intense American fire.
 Vara del Rey and several Spanish officers accompanying the group (including one of the General's sons) were killed by American fire as they tried to evacuate.
 His body was later found after the battle by a group of Spanish officers sent to locate him, and he was buried nearby.
 Despite Vara del Rey's death, Spanish resistance continued.